codebytaaron/Game-Creations/README.md

 ## Additional Game Projects

-This repo also includes a broader set of experiments and side projects, including:
+This repository also includes smaller experiments and side builds, each living in its own folder:

 - Final Drive: 2005 Rose Bowl
 - Rose Bowl Rally
 - Grid Heist Arcade
 - Neon Nights Shift
 - Easy Brick Bliss
 - Snake Game
 - The Portal Game

-Each project lives in its own folder and represents a standalone build or gameplay concept.
+Each project represents a self-contained gameplay concept or mechanical experiment.

 ---

-## Tech Stack
+## Tech

 Most games are built using:

 - TypeScript
 - HTML
 - CSS
 - Canvas / browser-based rendering

-- Deployed via Vercel where applicable
+Live builds are deployed via Vercel where applicable.

 ---

 ## About

-These games were built to:
+These projects were built to:

-- Experiment with mechanics and systems
+- Experiment with gameplay systems and mechanics
-- Improve gameplay feel and responsiveness
+- Improve responsiveness and feel
-- Explore visual styles and UI clarity
+- Explore visual style and UI clarity
 - Ship complete, playable browser experiences

 This repository reflects an ongoing process of building, testing, and refining interactive projects.

----

-If you want a specific game documented, upgraded, or turned into a full release, reach out via the link in my bio.
+If you want a specific game documented, expanded, or turned into a full release, reach out.